At just their second meeting, the teenage foster youth told his new CASA volunteer, “I love you.”

 “I love you, too,” responded the CASA, James Allison.

 The brief exchange spoke volumes.
-It made it clear that the youth, who has been in and out of several foster homes and earlier had a female CASA volunteer, had accepted James as his advocate and even friend.
+It made it clear that the youth, who has been in and out of several foster homes, had accepted James as his advocate and even friend.
 It also showed that James was committed to the boy.

 “These kids need that assurance,” James said.